This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-So, can’t we new at compile time and not delete, with the actual data placed in the data segment?
+So, can’t we new at compile time and not delete it?
+And store the actual data in the data segment?
 This is the problem this proposal aims to solve.
 It hopes we can use:

 constexpr std::vector<int> v = {1, 2, 3, 4, 5}; // Global

-The main difficulty is that memory allocated in the data segment, unlike memory on the heap, has no ownership and doesn’t need to be deleted.
-Once this problem is solved, we can use compile-time std::map, std::vector and retain them until runtime.
-The author’s approach is to mark them.
-The specific details won’t be discussed here.
+The main difficulty is that memory allocated in the data segment does not have ownership like memory on the heap, and does not require delete.
+As long as this problem is solved, we can use compile-time std::map and std::vector and retain them at runtime.
+The author’s approach is to use tagging.
+The specific details will not be discussed here.
 If this is added, using template metaprogramming to create constant tables can also retire.

 Alright, after all that, let’s see what we can do with reflection.